RealPeha/telegram-keyboard/README.md

 }
 ```

 You can pass function to Keyboard.make method.
-The function can return either an array of buttons or another keyboard.
+The function must return either an array of buttons or another keyboard.
 After that with the keyboard.construct(someArgs) method you can recreate it

 ```javascript